- Language policy

 Registration of medicine use at school

-To ensure safe and effective use of medicines and avoid being poisoned and side-effects caused by wrong use of medicines, please note to some regulations in use of medicines and health care at the schools as follows:
+To ensure safe and effective use of medicines and avoid being poisoned and side-effects caused by the wrong use of medicines, please note some regulations in the use of medicines and health care at the schools as follows:

-1. Medicines that the parents send to the child at school must be prescribed by a designated doctor.
-The School will refuse to receive the medicines without the doctor’s prescription and without labels, expiry date and manufacturing place (in case with the doctor’s prescription but without labels, expiry date and manufacturing place).
+- Medicines that the parents send to the child at school must be prescribed by a designated doctor.
+The School will refuse to receive the medicines without the doctor’s prescription and without labels, expiry date, and manufacturing place (in the case with the doctor’s prescription but without labels, expiry date, and manufacturing place).

-3. For medicines without the doctor’s prescription, the school will only receive syrups for symptoms, nose wash and oresol.
-Upon the child has high fever, heavy disease and infectious disease, the parents must take him/ her to the specialized medical clinics, care at home and notify the school of his/her health conditions.
+- For medicines without the doctor’s prescription, the school will only receive syrups for symptoms, nose wash, and aerosol.
+Upon the child has a high fever, heavy disease, and infectious disease, the parents must take him/ her to the specialized medical clinics, care at home and notify the school of his/her health conditions.

-5. The parents who desire to send medicines to the child must fill in “Medication Consent Form”.
+- The parents who desire to send medicine with the child must fill in the “Medication Consent Form”.
 The parents will directly hand over the medicines and the written request to the school nurse.
 If the child uses the bus services, the parents will send the written request and medicines to the bus supervisor and then forward to the school nurse.

-Any student suffering from communicable diseases such as influenza, Hand-Foot-And-Mouth disease, SARS, H1N1, measles, chicken pox, mumps, rubella, nit and lice, infectious conjunctivitis (eye infection), etc will not be allowed at the Kindergarten.
-The parent / guardian of the student must obtain a letter from a registered medical practitioner, certifying the child’s full recovery and fitness for school, and submit this certification to the Teacher-In-Charge before the student is allowed to resume school.
+Any student suffering from communicable diseases such as influenza, Hand-Foot-And-Mouth disease, SARS, H1N1, measles, chickenpox, mumps, rubella, nit and lice, infectious conjunctivitis (eye infection), etc will not be allowed in the school.
+The parent/guardian of the student must obtain a letter from a registered medical practitioner, certifying the child’s full recovery and fitness for school, and submit this certification to the Teacher-In-Charge before the student is allowed to resume school.

 Some suggestions of the child’s catching communicable diseases in the phases are as follows:

-7. Typhus: If a child has typhus or typhus eggs, the school will notify his/ her parent(s) to pick him/ her up.
+- Lice: If a child has lice or lice eggs, the school will notify his/her parent(s) to pick him/her up.
 The whole class will be checked and a notice will be sent to their parents.
-Upon the child is treated effectively in typhus, he/ her will go to school.
+After the child is treated effectively for lice, he/she can go to school.

-When a child coughs or catches cold or gets other normal but communicable diseases, his/ her parent(s) will be required to keep the child at home to avoid spreading diseases to other children.
-Any child of diarrhea and vomiting will be off school after 48 hours after the last sick.
-If his/her body temperature is over 37.5 degree C, he/she must stay at home within at least 24 hours.
+When a child coughs or catches a cold or gets other normal but communicable diseases, his/her parent(s) will be required to keep the child at home to avoid spreading diseases to other children.
+Any child with diarrhea and vomiting will be off school after 48 hours after the last occurrence.
+If his/her body temperature is over 37.5 degrees C, he/she must stay at home for at least 24 hours.